wmedrano/sage-deprecated/README.md

 ## Building, Running, and Testing

-See `.github/workflows/testing.yml` and `MAKEFILE` for building and testing recipes.
+See `.github/workflows/testing.yml` and `Makefile` for building and testing recipes.